Shivam123Tripathi/INFOSYS-_INTERNSHIP-OIL_SPILL_DETECTION-/README.md

 ## 🌍 Real-World Applications

 - Maritime and environmental monitoring agencies
-- Real-time oil spill surveillance and alert systems
+- Real time oil spill surveillance and alert systems
 - Coastal ecosystem management
 - Integration with drones or live satellite feeds
 - Extension to detect *plastic waste* or *algal blooms* in oceans